SUNDAR2397/TimeSeriesForecatingEthereum/README.md

 # TimeSeriesForecatingEthereum
-Time Series forecasting of Ethereum using LSTM and GRU Deep Learning Models.
+Time Series forecasting of Ethereum using Statistical, Machine and Deep Learning Models.